abrarahmed236/game-of-life/README.md

 Features:

 - Random starting cells each time.
 - Aware of terminal size.
-(Zoom out on your terminal `i.e reduce font-size`, then restart)
+Will restart simulation with new size in mind.
+    - Zoom in/out
+    - Font-size increase/decrease
+    - Resize terminal window

 Goals: